AnirudhaDesai/MemCacheD/README.md

 Running
 -------
 * If you have used the build.sh script, the binary should be available under the out directory.
+Run:

   ./out/memo --lru 2048M
 * If you have built the project using a different compiler or method, locate the built executable and run:

-   ./<executable> --lru 2048M
+   ./[executable] --lru 2048M
 * To run the test suite:

    python auto_tester.py